 If you’re looking to hit the water without the crowds, Cape Romano is a fantastic choice.
 Bring along a kayak, paddleboard, diving equipment, or your swimming trucks to explore this off-the-beaten-path Gulf Coast destination.

-Best places to stay in Naples for sightseeing
+Recommended places to stay in Naples for sightseeing

 For travelers, the best places to stay in Naples, FL, sit around Downtown Naples, Park Shore, and Pelican Bay.
 These areas are home to the city’s best hotels and many of the top points of interest in Naples, FL.